zellij-org/zellij/README.md

 ## How do I install it?

-The easiest way to install Zellij is to download a prebuilt binary from the [latest release](https://github.com/zellij-org/zellij/releases/latest) and place it in your `$PATH`.
+The easiest way to install Zellij is through a [package for your OS](./docs/THIRD_PARTY_INSTALL.md).

+If one is not available for your OS, you could download a prebuilt binary from the [latest release](https://github.com/zellij-org/zellij/releases/latest) and place it in your `$PATH`.
 If you'd like, we could also do this [automatically for you](#try-zellij-without-installing).

 You can also install (compile) with `cargo`:

 ```
 cargo install --locked zellij
 ```

-Or you could use [Third Party Repositories](./docs/THIRD_PARTY_INSTALL.md).

 #### Try Zellij without installing